CharlotteCorbett/sit323-2025-prac9p/README.md

     http://localhost:port_number/service_name/?n1=value1&n2=value2

 ## How To Connect To the Database:
-After installing the application and datbase into your Kubernetes cluster (I used a local Kubernetes cluster via Docker Desktop), install MongoDB Compass and use the uri to connect to the database:
+After installing the application and database into your Kubernetes cluster (I used a local Kubernetes cluster via Docker Desktop), install MongoDB Compass and use the uri to connect to the database:

 The uri will look similar to this: